Description of Classes

 To go en pointe, a student must have an understanding of and ability in ballet technique, strong ankles, solid alignment, and fully developed growth plates.
 Students interested in enrolling in a Pointe class must be enrolled in a regular ballet class.
 This is also an excellent class for a student wanting more ballet technique, taking it in soft shoe.

 is designed for students with a desire to excel as a dancer in any genre.
 It will increase the student’s flexibility as well as improve upon more advanced turns and jump, and other tricks.

 is offered to students in kindergarten and up.
 This class will focus on the wide range of styles such as breaking, locking, popping, funk, and whacking.
 What separates hip hop from other styles of dance is its improvisational nature which will be used to bring self expression and warm sense of community among the students and teachers

 is the class for the student who wants to be a “triple threat”.
 Dancing, acting, lip syncing, and singing will combine to catapult the student into Broadway culture.
 This class will assist the dancer while expressing themselves through the voice, body, and expression and promises to be one of the liveliest classes the studio offers.
 Starting with 2nd grade, there are two levels being offered.
 Students will be placed by the studio as to what level.
-Students in the advanced level must also be enrolled in a ballet, jazz or, stretch/turns/jumps class.
+Students must also be enrolled in a ballet, hip hop, jazz or, stretch/turns/jumps class.

 Adult Tap / Jazz / Ballet